JackJPowell/hass-unfoldedcircle/README.md

 ## Zeroconf

-Your Remote Two will now be automatically discovered on the network.
+Your Remote will be automatically discovered on the network.
-**For real this time!
-Zeroconf handling has been significantly improved and should now properly detect when a device has already been configured.**

 ## Wake on lan